emma-bennett/emma-bennett.github.io/posts1/_posts/2020-28-06-directoriespart3.markdown

 2. Within the _includes files (where the html of how your individual pages are generated resides), add a line to the top that specifies where you want your page to get its posts from.

  The line to add is the following:

-     "{% for post in site.categories.posts1 %}"

   What this does is it says to format each of the posts in a speicifc posts directory (in this case posts1).